The Function and Role of Damages Experts

 Scope of the expert’s report

-The expert should be careful not to address topics that are outside of his or her expertise or the issues on which he or she has been instructed to opine.
+An expert should be careful not to address topics that are outside his or her expertise or the issues on which he or she has been instructed to opine.
 Providing opinion on such matters is not likely to assist the tribunal in its determination of the relevant issues.

 As part of fulfilling the ‘clarity’ element of an expert’s duty to the tribunal, the expert should clearly list his or her instructions in any expert report.
 To the extent that these instructions evolve between reports (for example, an expert may be instructed to respond to another expert’s report or perform additional analysis), this should be highlighted in the subsequent report.

 Treatment of disputed matters of fact or expertise

 Arbitrations usually do not concern only the quantification of damages, or the determination of whether Expert A or Expert B is correct.
 For many experts, and in particular for experts in the quantification of damages, disputed facts or other expert opinions may influence his or her opinions and conclusions.

 Consider, for example, an expropriation claim under a bilateral investment treaty.
 There may well be a dispute as to the date on which the asset in question was expropriated (or if it was expropriated at all).
 An expert valuer, being asked to assess the fair market value as at the date of expropriation, would not typically have the expertise to offer an opinion as to the date on which expropriation occurred.
 He or she must therefore be instructed as to the appropriate date at which value should be assessed.